Redesigning a financial services marketing website

 1. Identifying the problems

-When I first joined the company, I conducted a heuristic evaluation of the site based on my knowledge of user-centred design principles.
-I then analysed HotJar clickmaps and user testing videos, and identified a handful of issues...
+I conducted an audit of the site using my knowledge of user-centred design principles.
+I analysed Hotjar clickmaps and user testing videos, and identified a handful of key issues...

-When clicked, these tiles would sometimes navigate users to a subpage, sometimes take them to a different section of the site, sometimes open up a PDF, and sometimes do nothing at all!
+When clicked, these tiles would sometimes navigate users to a subpage, sometimes take them to an external site, sometimes open up a document, and sometimes do nothing at all!
 There were no signifiers to suggest to the user which did which...

 This goes against Nielsen Norman Group's principle of consistency and standards.